Profile

 December 2023:

 Human rights activist and former political prisoner Nguyen Tien Trung successfully escaped to Thailand in August this year to avoid being arrested by Vietnamese police after getting nearly kidnapped by them in July.
 In Bangkok, Trung applied for political asylum with UNHCR but continued to be followed by Vietnamese security agents there.
 After Trung reunited with his wife, the couple was allowed to resettle in Germany, the first country that offered them asylum.
 In an interview with VOA after their arrival in Frankfurt in mid December, Trung said it took him two attempts just to get to Cambodia while trying to evade security agents in southern Vietnam.
 Founder of Viet Youth For Democracy in 2006, Trung was sentenced to seven years in prison in 2010 along with several other democracy activists, such as Tran Huynh Duy Thuc and Le Cong Dinh.
-He was released early in April 2014 and had been keeping a relatively low profile since his release.
+He was released early in April 2014.

 Trung attended the Ho Chi Minh City University of Technology in 2001-2002.
 He went abroad to study at the Institut National des Sciences Appliquées (INSA) in France in 2002 and earned a Master's degree in Information Technology in 2007.
 During this period, Trung took an interest in political activism and pushed for greater democracy in Vietnam.